Guide your data governance initiatives to the right direction

 Here are a few possible value drivers:

-3. Compliance: In an age where data-related regulations are becoming increasingly strict, data governance can help organizations comply with laws and regulations such as GDPR or the upcoming EU Data and AI Acts.
+1. Increase in revenue by better utilization of data assets: Improved compliance to avoid bad publicity and possible fines: In an age where data-related regulations are becoming increasingly strict, data governance can help organizations comply with laws and regulations such as GDPR or the upcoming EU Data and AI Acts.
 Failure to comply can result in significant fines and reputational damage.

 Summary